LukeG1/Investment-Simulator-Monthly/readme.md

 # My notes:

 - Period_Life_Data could be used in an inheritance account to represent the parent
 - also the 'household' may technically need 2 of them for the 2 members

-## Steps
+## Next Steps:

-1. Get a multithreded loop going over a number of years, over a number of sims
-2. Get various kinds of historic data reading into c++ economic factors with GBM

-while simulating, when accessing an economic factor you would do something like this: stock_market.return(random_seed, month_index) or at least that would be nice
+1. Implement some testing
+2. Create a flag for a heavy logging version and a light version
+   - consider if this flag should be in code or not
+3. Get as much data into the economy as possible
+4. Get more data into the household
+5. Some form of tax computation
+6. Profiling
+7. Household Factors need implemented
+8. Figure out taxable income vs regular / where income goes
+9. Try to write a basic strategy in code